 - Expect your baby to nurse more often in the evenings and weekends when you are home.
 Feed on-demand when you are with your baby.

 - Have your child care provider give your baby bottles of breast milk when you are at work.

 - The American Academy of Pediatrics recommends that you exclusively give breast milk to your baby for the first 6 months.
 This means not giving any other food, drinks, or formula.

 - If you use formula, still breastfeed and give as much breast milk as you can.
 The more breast milk your baby gets, the better.
 Supplementing with too much formula will decrease your milk supply.

-Milk - human; Human milk; Milk - breast; Breast pump information
+Milk - human; Human milk; Milk - breast; Breast pump information; Breastfeeding - pump

 Furman L, Schanler RJ.
 Breastfeeding.
-Gleason CA, Devaskar SU, eds.
-In: Gleason: Avery's Diseases of the Newborn.
+In: Gleason CA, Devaskar SU, eds.
+Avery's Diseases of the Newborn.
 9th ed.
-Philadelphia, PA: Elsevier Saunders;2011:chap 65.
+Philadelphia, PA: Elsevier Saunders;2012:chap 65.

 Lawrence RM, Lawrence RA.
 The breast and the physiology of lactation.
 In: Creasy RK, Resnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 9.

 Newton ER.
 Lactation and breastfeeding.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 24.